jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- depends on if ties should be able to auto open - will have to ask customer - for now will assume no auto open
 	- will have recloser/sectionalizer protection regardless
 	- update programming spec based on this
+	- How many shots should TIE have?
+Bob mentioned they are often just 1 shot?

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency